davidomanovic/Machine-Learning/NLP Grammar Checker/README.md

 ### Requirements

-This project requires Python 3 and the following dependencies:
+This project requires Python 3.

-- `torch`: PyTorch library for deep learning.
-- `numpy`: Library for numerical operations.

 You can install the required dependencies by running:

 ```bash
 pip install -r requirements.txt